MC’s PLOTXY - A scientific plotting and post-processing program

 You can also select several adjacent variables at a time: a group of variables.
 You have to keep the shift key down while clicking on the first (the uppermost) variable of the group, and then click normally on the last one.

 Once one or more variable(s) is (are) selected, click on the “Plot” button to see the plot.
-Two examples from file sample1.pdf are below: please reproduce them as a very simple exercise.
+Two examples from file sample1.padf are below: please reproduce them as a very simple exercise.

-We see that the plots contain also a legend (shown below) containing the variable names.
+We see that the plot contain also a legend (shown below) containing the variable names.

 You can zoom the produced plots at will, as we’ve learned in the Doing the first things: feel a real-life experience.